 Abel and Satyapal (2008) study [Ne V] emission in what they expect to be starburst galaxies, determining that it is almost always due to unobserved AGN activity.
 Our grids do predict some [Ne V] 14.3 µm and [Ne V] 24.3 µm emission; however, this emission is minimal, peaking at 0.6 dex and 0.7 dex respectively (Figure 4c, rows e and f) both at very low nH.
 This seems to confirm their predications that starbursts produce little [Ne V], and high [Ne V] emission is likely due to AGN activity, however the simple presence of [Ne V] emission should not attributed to non-thermal excitation.

 Lastly, various infrared fine-structure cooling lines have been found to be reliable tracers of star formation rate (SFR).
 De Looze et al. (2014) finds that the [O I] 63 µm and [O III] 88 µm emission lines show the strongest correlation with the SFR, while the relationship between [C II] 158 µm emission and the SFR is less certain.
 Interestingly, they also report that [C II] 158 µm emission is much more abundant in high-z galaxies than either [O I] 63 µm or [O III] 88 µm emission.
 We discuss the metallicity sensitivity of these particular lines further in the sensitivity studies section (§4.2).
-These predictions are based on Hα emission, which is relatively flat across our grids.
-Thus, at constant φH and nH values, differences in the peak equivalent widths of [O I] 63 µm, [O III] 88 µm, and [C II] 158 µm indicate differences in SFR.
-Otherwise, these differences should be interpreted as differences in the φH and nH values.

 4. Sensitivity Studies